-In order to alert sleeping occupants to the presence of levels of carbon monoxide which may be harmful to people, a detection/alarm system should be installed in all non-domestic residential buildings where a new or replacement fixed combustion appliance is installed.
+In order to alert occupants to the presence of levels of carbon monoxide which may be harmful to people, a detection system should be installed in all dwellings where:

 Where carbon monoxide detectors are within the scope of either or both:

 European Directive 2006/95/EC – Low Voltage Directive, and/or

 European Directive 1999/5/EC – Radio and Telecommunication Terminal Equipment Directive